yousefelassal/quote-cron/README.md

 > Patience is the companion of wisdom.

 > Ask yourself the secret of your success.
 Listen to your answer and practice it.

+> The self is not something ready-made, but something in continuous formation through choice of action.